-CASE B - If the student withdraws after the completion of 5 modules of total 8 modules of instruction, or 540 hours out of 900 total hours, there will be no refund because more than 60% of the program was completed.
+CASE B - If the student withdraws shortly after their last module or completes (720 total hours), there will be no refund because more than 60% of the program was completed.

 Proceeds paid from a loan or third party

 If any portion of the tuition was paid from the proceeds of a loan or third party, the refund shall be sent to the lender, third party or, if appropriate, to the state or federal agency that guaranteed or reinsured the loan.
 Any amount of the refund in excess of the unpaid balance of the loan shall be first used to repay any student financial aid programs from which the student received benefits, in proportion to the amount of the benefits received, and any remaining amount shall be paid to the student.